 In the United States, the Schools and Libraries Program – better known as “E-rate” – requires that these institutions maintain CIPA compliance in order to qualify for discounts on their internet and telecommunication infrastructure.

-Under CIPA, schools and libraries are required to implement content filtering technology that is designed to prevent underaged users from viewing inappropriate matter on the internet.
+Under CIPA, schools and libraries are required to implement content filtering technology that is designed to prevent underaged users from viewing inappropriate content on the internet.
 This has raised concerns that the required CIPA filters conflict with an American citizen’s First Amendment freedoms and the core values of librarianship.

 Because schools and libraries that do not implement an internet filter for CIPA compliance are ineligible for highly sought-after discounts on critical internet and telecommunications technology, the use of web filters is naturally highly prevalent.
 While the intention of CIPA is to block underaged users from viewing inappropriate visual content, there is the potential that an overzealous implementation of filtering technologies will inadvertently block patrons from accessing legitimate research.